-T-Mobile selects vendors for network modernization and LTE rollout, expands 42Mbps+ HSPA networkAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile selects vendors for network modernization and LTE rollout, expands 42Mbps+ HSPA networkAlex Wagner - Editorial Director of News and Content

 This evening T-Mobile decided to cap off day zero of CTIA 2012 with some big network news.
 The carrier has announced that it's inked multi-year deals with Ericsson and Nokia Siemens Networks to support its $4 billion network evolution plan, which will include "network modernization" and the rollout of LTE coverage in 2013.
 T-Mobile says that Ericsson and NSN will install new, Release 10 equipment at 37,000 cell sites across Magenta's current 4G network in 2012 that will increase signal quality and bring better performance.

 T-Mobile also reiterated its plans to launch HSPA+ service in the 1900MHz band "in a large number of markets by the end of the year."
 This will bring T-Mobile HSPA+ compatibility with a broader range of devices, including the iPhone, and T-Mo says that trials of the network modernization have shown a 33 percent increase in data speeds and improved in-building coverage.